 Money has taken many forms over the years.
 Initially, currency consisted of rare objects found in nature.
 This could be shells, stones, beads, copper, gold or even animals.
 From these forms, money eventually developed into coinage, favoured for its portability and durability.
 Importantly, currency of all forms became a form of political control over subordinate classes.
 (1)

-There are currently 392 million accounts (and counting) on PayPal and the company makes much of its revenue from the fees that customers pay when using its platform.
+There are currently 392 million accounts (and counting) on PayPal and the company makes much of its revenue in dollars from the fees that customers pay when using its platform.
 Ordinarily, these fees are at a fixed rate of 2.9% and 30c per transaction, but competing platforms are challenging this hegemony with fees of roughly 2-2.5%.

 Stripe is one company directly benefiting from PayPal’s lack of customer service.
 They’re taking market share in part by offering 24/7 customer support.